nodejs/node/doc/guides/collaborator-guide.md

     * [How can I help?](#how-can-i-help)
 * [Who to CC in the issue tracker](#who-to-cc-in-the-issue-tracker)

-This document explains how Collaborators manage the Node.js project.
+This document explains how collaborators manage the Node.js project.
 Collaborators should understand the
 [guidelines for new contributors](../../CONTRIBUTING.md) and the [project governance model](../../GOVERNANCE.md).

 ## Issues and pull requests

-Mind these guidelines, the opinions of other Collaborators, and guidance of the [TSC][].
+Mind these guidelines, the opinions of other collaborators, and guidance of the [TSC][].
 Notify other qualified parties for more input on an issue or a pull request.
 See [Who to CC in the issue tracker](#who-to-cc-in-the-issue-tracker).